dszakal/autodb/README.md

-    For now, supports only databases with auto_increment positive integer primary keys (planned to work with unique keys too) For now, we do not support editing of primary keys, but you should do that manually and carefully anyway For now, type checking is very basic, will improve For now, no unit tests, will make some as proof that it works.
-I tested everything though and using it actively.
+    For now, supports only databases with auto_increment positive integer primary keys (planned to work with unique keys too) For now, we do not support editing of primary keys, but you should do that manually and carefully anyway For now, type checking is very basic, will improve For now, no concurrent writing (INSERT IGNORE INTO, REPLACE INTO), this is the NEXT feature to be implemented

 Usage example: